 If the services we have provided related to proceedings in a Court or tribunal, you may additionally be entitled to have the amount of our fees checked or assessed under rules of Court or regulations applying to the particular proceedings, or under the inherent jurisdiction of the Court or tribunal before which the proceedings are taking, or have taken, place.

-The contact details for the SRA are to be found at its website: www.sra.org.uk/home/contact-us.
+The SRA can help if you are concerned about our professional conduct.
+The contact details for reporting an individual or a firm to the SRA are to be found at its website.

 Experience described on some lawyer biographies on this website may date from before an individual lawyer joined K&L Gates.
 Experience represented on this website does not imply current client status and prior results do not guarantee a similar outcome.